KC7-Foundation/kc7_data/Scholomance/deathcon-scholomance.io.md

 ## Section 2: Start Hunting!

-You’ve finished your training and you’re ready to get to work protecting Scholomance Hidden Enclave - DC2.
+You’ve finished your training and you’re ready to get to work protecting DC2.

 Work with your team to complete as many challenge questions from the remaining sections in the scoreboard as possible!
 The goal is to score as many points as you can.
 There are a lot of questions (the attackers have been busy), so you probably won’t be able to answer them all.
 Just do as many as you can!